 Ingredients

-Our easy version of Thai peanut sauce contains the following:
+Our easy version of Thai satay sauce contains the following ingredients.
+Please see recipe card for specific amounts.

 - Roasted chili paste: Known as "nam prik pao" in Thai, this chili paste is a savory, sweet, slightly spicy paste made from roasted chilis, garlic, shallots, and dried shrimp.